billperegoy/account_cache/README.md

 ## Issues
 * Should we use ETS?
 This may be a problem as we want a cache that is available across nodes in the clustered situation.
+* I am using a genserver to create the ETS cache, but then allowing the business logic to directly read/write the ETS.
+This means that the ETS needs to be declared as public.
+But it also means that we can not have all events funneled through the genserver mailbox and get the speed advantage of that.
+Does this make sense?